-Something magical happens in springtime on the Old Mission Peninsula in Traverse City.
-The cherry trees blossom and suddenly an already stunning peninsula dotted with homes and vineyards and cherry trees, now boasts little orbs of white blossoms as far as the eye can see.
-Alas this doesn’t last forever, so we’ve come up with 6 ideas for a blossom tour in Traverse City to make the most of the blossoms while they are here.
+Something magical happens each spring on Old Mission Peninsula in Traverse City—the cherry trees blossom.
+Alas, this doesn’t last forever, so we’ve come up with 6 ideas for a blossom tour in Traverse City to make the most of the blossoms while they are here.

 1. Breakfast at Rounds